unilock/FabricProxy-Legacy/README.md

 # FabricProxy-Legacy

-Fabric mod to support player data forwarding from proxies
+Fabric mod to support "legacy" player data forwarding from proxies.

 Inspired by [FabricProxy], this mod is the counterpart to [FabricProxy-Lite].
-It allows to connect your Fabric server to a BungeeCord, Waterfall, or Velocity (legacy mode) server.
+It allows players to connect your Fabric server through a BungeeCord, Waterfall, or Velocity (legacy mode) server.

-## Disclaimer

-I'm not 100% sure what I'm doing, it just works; I would appreciate pull requests.

 [FabricProxy]: https://github.com/OKTW-Network/FabricProxy